valohai/docs/source/core-concepts/index.rst

 Core Concepts
 =============

-This section briefly covers all the core concepts and terminology in the Valohai platform.
+This section covers all the core concepts and terminology used in the Valohai ecosystem.

 .. toctree::
     :titlesonly: